 Best hotels in George Town

 ★Travelers’ Pick: The Edison Mansion tops our list as a Penang favorite with its great central location, rich colonial décor, and excellent service.
 Their rooms are comfortable and equipped with most amenities you’ll need during your trip, plus you get access to a 24-hour lounge with free-flowing snacks and tea.
 The only catch?
 They’re almost always fully booked so reserve your rooms early.
-Double rooms start at USD 140.

 For a uniquely “Penang” experience, book a stay at the iconic Cheong Fatt Tze Blue Mansion, one of the island’s most important historical and architectural landmarks.
 You’ll live like royalty in this beautifully restored mansion where you can enjoy traditional Malaysian food and easily walk to George Town’s UNESCO heritage sites.
-Double rooms start at USD 130.

 Best hotels in Batu Ferringhi

 ★Travelers’ Pick: Shangri-La’s Rasa Sayang Resort and Spa is all about giving you the ultimate tropical holiday experience.
 You’ll get to enjoy amazing views, easy access to the beach, lovely gardens and pools, bars and restaurants serving European and local dishes, impeccable customer service, and spacious and comfortable rooms in an overall relaxing resort environment.
 This is especially perfect for special events and anniversaries.
-Double rooms start at USD 170.

 In 2008, George Town was named a UNESCO World Heritage Site and what followed soon after was a renaissance of sorts.
 Historical buildings were restored; the old streets spruced up with fresh, contemporary art; and cafes and boutique hotels began popping up amidst the old shop houses and hawker centers.
 Follow along in pictures as George Town’s many faces change.